devanmolsharma/HandBattleLive/README.md

 - Optimize gesture detection algorithms for improved accuracy.

 ## License
 HandBattleLive is licensed under the Apache License.
-See the [LICENSE](link-to-license-file) file for details.